theory/go-dist-action/README.md

 This action creates a JSON array of Go-supported platform objects.
 The output of `go tool dist list -json` generates the initial list, but various inputs allow for the winnowing of the list.
-The action also adds an OS-relevant emoji to each object.
+The action also adds an OS-relevant emoji and GitHub runner to each object.
 An example:

 ``` json
   {